jeeshell/je2sh/README.md

 The requirements:
 * Annotate your command with `@Parameters`
-* Implement `net.jeesh.core.Command`.
-You will typically extend `net.jeesh.core.AbstractCommand` for convenience.
+* Implement `Command`.
+You will typically extend `net.je2sh.core.AbstractCommand` for convenience.

 # Architecture